danchoi/jsontsv/README.md

-Transforms JSON objects into delimiter-separated line-oriented output, which is more convenient for downstream processing with Unix tools like `grep`, `awk`, `diff`, etc. Also useful for converting JSON data into spreadsheet data.
-CSV-style output is also supported.
+Transforms JSON objects into delimiter-separated line-oriented output, which is more convenient for downstream processing with Unix tools like `grep`, `awk`, `diff`, etc. Also useful for converting JSON data into spreadsheet data: CSV-style output is supported.

 ## Synopsis